SkooveLearn PianoDownload on the App Store

 C D E F G A B♭ C

-This lowered seventh (B♭ instead of B) gives Mixolydian its distinct sound, blending the brightness of the major scale with a hint of tension.
+Mixolydian is a vibrant mode that brings a slightly bluesy, relaxed feel.
+The lowered seventh degree (B♭ instead of B) gives mixolydian its distinct sound, blending the brightness of the major scale with a hint of tension.

 Dorian